Shopping for a new Chevrolet Tahoe?

 Aerodynamically, the new Tahoe improves on the outgoing model, despite sheetmetal that's lost almost all the softness introduced with the last-generation Tahoe, back in 2007.
 The cabin is the relief from all the hard, straight edges that define the new Tahoe: the cockpit, if you can call it that on an eight-passenger vehicle, is soothingly smooth and curved, with an 8.0-inch LCD touchscreen centerpiece and more overt car influences than ever.

 The Tahoe now benefits from the fuel-saving assistance of electric power steering, too, and its body is constructed of more high-strength steel, which GM claims will deliver a better, stiffer, body.
 The standard suspension is a live-axle, leaf-spring rear, but the Tahoe LTZ offers GM's Magnetic Ride Control, which uses shocks filled with magnetically charged fluid that changes damping rates every few milliseconds.
+When equipped with the Magnetic Ride Control system, body control of the large SUV is remarkable, even on winding roads, while comfort is maximized.

 GM says it's put a lot of engineering effort into improving the Tahoe's functionality, safety, and infotainment features.
 Third-row access is better because the seats fold flat now, and getting in the way-back is easier thanks to a couple more inches in second-row leg room.
 The cabin's storage bins are more useful too, with a center console bin deep enough to hold tablet or small notebook computers.
+There's even a power-folding option for the second and third row, making it quicker and easier to convert from passenger duty to cargo-hauling mode.

 The Tahoe tops off a revised safety package with GM's new front-center airbags, on models with front bucket seats.
 Adaptive cruise control is an option, as are a lane-departure warning system with seat-mounted haptic alerts, blind-spot monitors, forward collision alerts, and front parking sensors.